Publications - Peer Reviewed

 2012-13 The Upstate Institute, Colgate University: Above and Belowground Responses to Acid Rain Mitigation in Adirondack State Park. $5000

-March 2010 Picker Interdisciplinary Science Institute Grant: Conservation of Ethiopian Church Forests. $5,307.00 (Blog: www.Canopymeg.com)
+2010 Picker Interdisciplinary Science Institute Grant: Conservation of Ethiopian Church Forests. $5,307.00 (http://www.catherinecardelus.com/ethiopia/)

 2008-09 NSF Research Starter Grant: Exploring the nutrient dynamics of

 2006-2008 Postdoctoral Research Fellowship, South East Alliance for Graduate

-2003-2006 Minority Postdoctoral Research Fellowship, National Science Foundation, $160,000
+2003-2006 Minority Postdoctoral Research Fellowship, NSF, $160,000

 2003, 2007 Postdoctoral Research Fellowship, Mellon Foundation, $48,000